Overview

 Before we start, please note that patterns, sometimes called clips in other apps, are edited slightly differently from mainstream DAWs.

-Another difference is that, when opening in the piano roll or automation editor, patterns are shown with the rest of the song.
-In other DAWs, clips are editing in a vacuum, without seeing the outside context.
-In KiraStudio, the piano roll or automation editor are basically an extreme close up on a track.
+Another difference is that, when opening the piano roll or automation editor, patterns are shown with the rest of the song.
+In other DAWs, clips are edited in a vacuum, without seeing any outside context.
+In KiraStudio, the piano roll or automation editor are basically an extreme close-up on a track.

-Please do keep these differences in mind as you read the next few sections.
+Please keep these differences in mind as you read the next few sections...

 Adding, Deleting & Resizing patterns